BEFORE YOU GO...

 - Pass-through companies: These basically involve merchants with legal payment accounts that provide a passage to unlawful third parties to use their legal accounts in order to process illegal payments.

 Funnel accounts: These accounts accept payments from criminals in amounts below the threshold to avoid identification, in one geographic area and are then withdrawn in another.
-The intermediary then uses these funds to purchase goods either through wire transfers or cheques, the illegal goods are shipped to foreign countries for selling.
+The intermediary then uses these funds to purchase goods either through wire transfers or checks, the illegal goods are shipped to foreign countries for selling.
 The profits acquired through sales are transferred back to criminal organizations.

 Potential risks posed by transaction laundering